 - Eat a well balanced breakfast everyday so that you don’t get too hungry and stop for coffee and a donut because it’s convenient.

-Sweet Ice Cream: Choose low-fat or non-fat frozen yogurt or ice cream.
-Even just a serving of vanilla yogurt may satisfy the need for something cold, sweet and creamy while also giving you calcium, Vit D, and even probiotics.
+- Sweet Ice Cream: Choose low-fat or non-fat frozen yogurt or ice cream.
+Even just a serving of vanilla yogurt may satisfy the need for something cold, sweet and creamy while also giving you calcium, vitamin D, and even probiotics.

-Colas or Soda: Try flavoured mineral water or water with a little juice.
+- Colas or Soda: Try flavored mineral water or water with a little juice.
 At the very least choose non-caffeinated sodas and avoid artificial sweeteners or diet drinks.
 There are many natural sodas made with juice that make a great substitute.

-Spicy: BBQ flavoured rice cakes or baked crackers, salsa on pasta, Cajon spices on grilled chicken.
+- Spicy: BBQ flavored rice cakes or baked crackers, salsa on pasta, Cajon spices on grilled chicken.